-Management has determined that the Company was organized as, and operated in, one reportable operating segment for fiscal year 2015 and prior years: the development, marketing and sale of application delivery networking products that optimize the security, performance and availability of network applications, servers and storage systems.
+Management has determined that the Company was organized as, and operated in, one reportable operating segment for fiscal year 2016 and prior years: the development, marketing and sale of application delivery networking products that optimize the security, performance and availability of network applications, servers and storage systems.

-Stock-Based Compensation
+Stock-based Compensation

 The Company accounts for stock-based compensation using the straight-line attribution method for recognizing compensation expense.
-The Company recognized \$145.6 million, \$127.2 million and \$104.2 million of stock-based compensation expense for the fiscal years ended September 30, 2015, 2014 and 2013, respectively.
-As of September 30, 2015, there was \$120.5 million of total unrecognized stock-based compensation cost, the majority of which will be recognized over the next two years.
+The Company recognized \$156.8 million, \$145.6 million and \$127.2 million of stock-based compensation expense for the fiscal years ended September 30, 2016, 2015 and 2014, respectively.
+As of September 30, 2016, there was \$119.1 million of total unrecognized stock-based compensation cost, the majority of which will be recognized over the next two years.
 Going forward, stock-based compensation expenses may increase as the Company issues additional equity-based awards to continue to attract and retain key employees.

 The Company issues incentive awards to its employees through stock-based compensation consisting of restricted stock units (RSUs).
-On October 30, 2015, the Company's Board of Directors and Compensation Committee approved 1,272,331 RSUs to employees and executive officers pursuant to the Company's annual equity awards program.
+On October 28, 2016, the Company's Board of Directors and Compensation Committee approved 1,242,170 RSUs to employees and executive officers pursuant to the Company's annual equity awards program.
 The value of RSUs is determined using the fair value method, which in this case, is based on the number of shares granted and the quoted price of the Company's common stock on the date of grant.
-No stock options were granted in fiscal year 2015.
-All stock options granted in fiscal years 2014 and 2013 were assumed as part of the acquisitions of Defense.Net and LineRate Systems, respectively.
+No stock options were granted in fiscal years 2016 and 2015.
+All stock options granted in fiscal year 2014 were assumed as part of the acquisition of Defense.Net.
 In determining the fair value of shares issued under the Employee Stock Purchase Plan (ESPP), the Company uses the Black-Scholes option pricing model that employs the following key assumptions.

-Employe Years F e Stock Purchase P Ended September 3 lan 0,
+Years Ended September 30,

-2015 2014 2013
+2016 2015 2014

-Risk-free interest rate 0.17% 0.05% 0.06%
+Risk-free interest rate 0.44% 0.17% 0.05%

-Expected dividend -
+Expected dividend

 Expected term 0.5 years 0.5 years 0.5 years

-Expected volatility 24.44% 24.44% 42.92%
+Expected volatility 29.97% 24.44% 24.44%